ViLinh27/bakingtimer/README.md

 This will be based on egg timer app by @bizbunny .
 She found a video by nashallery that seemed fun to replicate fom what I'm told.

+The goal of this project is to make a simple timer app to help teach myself Electron.
+The app will allow the user to set different times depending on the baked good chosen at the start.

 # Process

 ## Electron